“Prague is pretty”. I’ve heard more than one person say that. When you visit Prague, you’ll know what they mean.

-Franz Kafka is a Bohemian novelist recognized as one of the most influential figures in 20th century literature.
+Exploring the Prague city center, you’ll find many homages to Kafka during your three days in Prague.
+Kafka was a Bohemian novelist and recognized as one of the most influential figures in 20th century literature.
 He was born in Prague so you’ll find many monuments erected in his honor throughout the city.

 Kafka was known for blending fantasy with reality in his work, his surrealistic style of writing often serving as an inspiration for many of these memorials.
 This “Statue of Franz Kafka” by Jaroslav Rona is one example.

 Located on Vezenska Street in the Jewish Quarter, it depicts the author riding on the shoulders of a bodiless figure.

 After exploring the Jewish Quarter, you can walk to Krcma for lunch.
 It’s a traditional Czech restaurant just around the corner from Kafka’s statue.